Windrill/scene-GAN/README.md

 Input image size: 80x45 pixels.
 Output animation size: 80x45x32 pixels.

-Training data is downloaded from Flickr and subsequently processed.
-This network is trained on approximately 7000 processed video clips each of the size 80x45x32 px, where the entire training process takes around half a day on a PC with GeForce GTX1050.
+Training data retrieved from Flickr.
+This network is trained on approximately 7000 processed video clips each of the size 80x45x32 px.
+Training takes around half a day on a GeForce GTX1050.
-Video clips are mostly tagged with scenery related labels, such as 'sea'.
-The dataset is pulled directly from Flickr and not filtered.
+Video data tagged with scenery related labels are selected for training data, such as 'sea'.
+The video dataset is not further processed.

 Training
 -------------------
 The model is trained in two steps.
-A smaller model of size 40x23px is trained beforehand.
+A smaller model of size 40x23px is trained in the first.
 The source code provided on the repository directly reads from the saved checkpoint file of a trained 40x23px Neural Network model.

 The model is a Convolutional Neural Network, and is also a Generative Adversarial Network.